John W. Flannagan Jr.

 John William Flannagan Jr. (February 20, 1885 – April 27, 1955) was an American politician of the Democratic Party.
 He represented Virginia in the United States House of Representatives from 1931 - 1949.
 The John W Flannagan Dam is named after him.

 Early life and career

 Flannagan born on a farm near Trevilians, in Louisa County, Virginia.
 He earned a law degree from Washington and Lee University in 1907 and was admitted to the bar the same year.
 He practiced law for several years, before becoming the Commonwealth's attorney for Buchanan County, Virginia in 1916 and 1917.
-After that, Flanagan continued the practice of law, but also engaged in banking from 1917 to 1930.
+After that, Flannagan continued the practice of law, but also engaged in banking from 1917 to 1930.